Is it illegal to make multiple accounts for free trials? - The SaaS Talk

 How to Bypass Free Trial Limit By Users

-Temporary Email Services
+multiple accounts creation using Temporary Email Services

-But when it comes to some people, they create multi accounts using temporary email services.
+But when it comes to some people, they create multiple accounts using temporary email services.
 The services give you disposable mail addresses which you can use when registering on free trial websites and are not willing to reveal your real, long term email address.

 Another common practice includes utilizing fake personal information, including fictitious names and addresses.
 This way end-users stay clear of service provider fraud detection mechanisms.